-Tax, bookkeeping & compliance
+Tax, bookkeeping & compliance Updated June 2026

-Tax & Bookkeeping in Serbia for Foreigners
+Tax & bookkeeping in Serbia for foreigners

-Serbia's tax system is competitive — 15% flat corporate tax, 10% personal income tax, 20% VAT (€64K threshold), and 60+ double taxation treaties.
-All Serbian companies are legally required to maintain accounting records and file statutory returns.
-Relocation Serbia provides certified bookkeeping, tax filing, payroll, and cross-border tax advisory — entirely in English — for freelancers, entrepreneurs (PR), and company owners (DOO).
+Serbia's tax system is competitive — a flat 15% corporate tax, 10% personal income tax, 20% VAT, and 60+ double taxation treaties.
+Every Serbian company must keep accounting records and file statutory returns.
+We provide certified bookkeeping, tax filing, payroll, and cross-border advisory — entirely in English — for freelancers, sole traders, and company owners.

 15%